opentok/opentok-rtc/README.md

 ```

 The following features can be disabled:
 - `annotations` disable annotations in screensharing.
-Only meaningful if `screensharing` enabled.
+Only meaningful if `screensharing` is not disabled.
-- `archiving` disable archiving (recording)
+- `archiving` disable archiving (start/stop recording)
 - `archive_manager` disable archive manager.
-Only meaningful if `archiving` enabled (manage recordings, requires firebase to be configured)
+Only meaningful if `archiving` is not disabled (manage recordings, requires firebase to be configured)
 - `feedback` disable feedback form
 - `screensharing` disable screensharing